Begin organising your research and ideas into an answer.

 - Write all this down in point form.
 This will be your essay plan

-See The Learning Centre guide Essay and assignment planning
+See Academic Skills' guide to Essay and assignment planning

 Think it through

 Essay writing requires both creative and critical thinking.

 - Creative thinking encourages you to broaden your ideas.
 Try techniques like brainstorming and mind mapping.

 - Critical thinking encourages you to narrow the focus or scope of your ideas, for example, asking why an example is important to your argument.

 Your essay should be balanced; that is, it should include a range of information and viewpoints from different authors that explore the key arguments and relevant aspects of a topic.
 Don’t only include evidence that agrees with what you are arguing; if there are different or opposing views, then they need to be examined.